dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 Finally, since we are using reference counting to manage memory, there will be some runtime cost to increment and decrement the reference counts.
 This isn't a big deal for us, in this case, because the performance is predictable (we won't be suddenly surprised by the non-deterministic reference count incrementing).

+There are many other variations of this technique (some which involve extra threads, some which don't, some which reuse freed memory, etc).
 Regardless of the actual efficacy of this approach, it will be interesting to try to build one in Rust, so let's get started.

 # Let's make one
-For the sake of these examples, let's assume that the built in Rust [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/index.html) is an appropriate lock free queue.
+For the sake of these examples, let's assume that the built-in Rust [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/index.html) is an appropriate lock free queue.
 It will be pretty easy to swap this with something different later, and, if we use the standard library, all of the examples will easily run in the Rust playground.
 We are also going to fake a bunch of the details of the audio library.